awslabs/cloudfront-hosting-toolkit/docs/advanced-usage.md

 2. `cloudfront-hosting-toolkit-config.yml`: This YAML file is necessary for CodeBuild to build your website.
 It contains build configuration information, ensuring that your website is built correctly.

-1. `cloudfront-hosting-toolkit-cff.js`: This JSON file stores the configuration settings gathered during the `init` process.
-You can review and modify these settings as needed.

-3. `cloudfront-hosting-toolkit-config.yml`: This JavaScript file encapsulates the code utilized by the CloudFront Function for URL rewriting.
+3. `cloudfront-hosting-toolkit-cff.js`: This JavaScript file encapsulates the code utilized by the CloudFront Function for URL rewriting.
 Given the variability in rules based on the framework, this file is accessible for modifications at any time, enabling the addition of additional logic required to execute at the edge.

 4. During deployment, the CLI generates log files to capture important information and log messages.
 These log files are named using the format `YYYY-MM-DD_HH-MM-SS.log` and are stored in the `cloudfront-hosting-toolkit` folder.
 You can review these logs to troubleshoot any deployment issues or monitor the deployment process.